HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 After setting up the environment, I expanded the loading functionality.
 As explained above, at the beginning, eede could only load one type of datatype.
 However, there are many more, so I created a function called [`loadObjects`](https://github.com/key4hep/eede/blob/32d50c7fab3fa244767aa012cdc5ba891339abef/js/types/load.js#L47-L226) that can load **all** of the datatypes from EDM4hep.
 However, internally we deliberately limit this to load only those for which visualizations have been implemented.
 This loading can **also** deal with **different** schema versions of edm4hep and has tooling to facilitate adding a **new** version.
-Further work its easier because it only will be necessary to expand other modules, and not loading in order to load all the datatypes.
+Further work is now easier because it only will be necessary to expand other modules, and not loading in order to load all the datatypes.

 **Loading**
 | Pull Request| PR Number | Description |